 What advice would you give to those who are just starting out in the tour industry?

 I would say the same thing.
-Talk to people that you admire in the industry and just ask as many questions as possible because the advice that I might give you might not apply to you, but my history or my mistakes might work, but not necessarily my advice.
-So they should talk to 10-20 of different types of Peters, and ask 10-20 questions.
-The majority of small business owners that I know would always open the door to you.
+Talk to people that you admire in the industry and just ask as many questions as possible because the advice that I give you might not apply to you; my history or my mistakes might work but not necessarily my advice.
+So they should talk to 10-20 of different types of Peters and ask 10-20 questions.
+The majority of small business owners that I know will always open the door to you.
 I’ve never asked for a Skype or phone call with someone similar to me or bigger than me who wouldn’t give it to me.
 Not one person has ever said no to me.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.